thatrandomperson5/Md-embed/README.md

 # Solving errors, the guide
 ## Basic questions

+### It won't load on github!
+The api is slow.
+Github's user content proxy will timeout.
+You can always freeze your request: making it so that it does not send an update request, but still sends the non-updated embed.
+You can do this by adding /frozen to the end of you url, like `https://md-embed-site.dragonhunter1.repl.co/api/v2/frozen?tg=example&hash=1010`

+### It's not updating!
+Updating can take awhile.
+When you get rate-limited on the api it re-directs you do the frozen version, so it won't update untill you make non-limited request.

 ## Error screens

 ### Internal Server Error 500
 An issue in the code.
 Write an issue and give as much detail as possible